 Research Nurse 1

-Stanford University is seeking a Research Nurse 1 to be under the direct supervision of the principal investigator and/or senior research nurse/research nurse manager, apply medical knowledge and experience to coordinate and implement the clinical course of research participants in clinical trials.
+Stanford University Cancer Clinical Trials Office (CCTO), Pediatric Hematology Oncology Clinical Research Group is seeking a Research Nurse 1 to work under the direct supervision of the principal investigator and/or senior research nurse/research nurse manager in pediatric immunotherapy, apply medical knowledge and experience to coordinate and implement the clinical course of pediatric research participants in complex immunotherapy clinical trials.
 Assess physical health and administer treatments throughout the study aligned with "Scope of Practice" delegated responsibilities.
-Support study conduct and ensure study participant safety.
+Support study conduct and ensure pediatric study participant safety.

 - Support the safety of study participants, and maintain communication with their families/caregivers and clinicians.